-

 1. Add button

-Click on the Add button available on the Business Application page.
+1. Click the Add option available on the Business Application home screen

-Choose the Business Application option from the drop-down.
+2. Choose the Business Application option from the drop-down

 The user will be presented with a step-by-step wizard that will smoothly guide them through the process of providing the necessary information to create a Business Application in no time.